 Imagine there is a great opportunity for Servicemembers, but they have to know about it themselves because no one in the military tells them about it until they are ready to end their service.
 Such is the case with SkillBridge.
 Transitioning service members in their last 180 days of service and approval from the first O-4 field grade commander in their chain of command are eligible to participate in a DoD SkillBridge-authorized program.

 Skillbridge programs are designed to prepare Servicemembers to transition into the civilian world by providing employable training and the skills necessary for meaningful employment.
+The DoD Skillbridge program is not a funding mechanism.

 But SkillBridge is a tricky animal for a few reasons.
 Here are a few tips to prepare you for the Skillbridge process.